ercas/scripts/README.md

 * duplicates.sh - find duplicate files by comparing md5 checksums. much faster than removeduplicates.sh, which uses cmp.

 * email.sh - wrapper around the curl command for quickly sending emails from the command line. emails can either be pre-composed plaintext files or can be composed on the spot using your preferred text editor. there is also support for quickly encrypting the email body using gpg.

+* getazlyrics.sh - **prototype**: automatically fetch and parse lyrics from [azlyrics](http://www.azlyrics.com/), given the path of a music file, and save them in ~/.lyrics.

 * html-font-demo.sh - generate a webpage that gives a demo of all currently installed fonts